arctarus44/canopsis/sources/python/schema/doc/ed__migration.rst

 Installation
 ------------

-The migration can be use in canopsis and without it.
+The migration can be used in canopsis and without it.
 To use the migration you **COULD** launch a script which describes different operations or call the migrate() function.
 This function take the path to the transformation document in parameter.